brackebusch/bb-exercise/README.md

 2.	`npm install`
 3.	` npm start`

 This will launch application at http://localhost:3000/ API calls are made via proxy to http://localhost:3001/.
-Testing can be run via `npm test` or `rspec [folder name]` in respective parent folders (`client` or `bb_exercise`).
+Testing can be run via `npm test` or `bundle exec rspec` in respective parent folders (`client` or `bb_exercise`).
+There are 42 tests right now, and I would add a few more given more time.

 ----
 ### Architecture
 **Stack**: PostgreSQL , Rails API (Rails v5.2.1 Ruby 2.5.0), React (v16.5.2), Bootstrap (v3) for some UI
 A single table containing orders is used in PostgreSQL, with all validations and data checking occurring in Rails.
 This takes into account rogue users who might somehow POST to the backend, or testers who might be using Postman and forget to point to a development environment =)

 React handles all the UI.
 It’s fast, popular, well documented, familiar to me as a developer, and this exercise is within the scope of Create React App so development was very quick.
-The frontend has only one stateful component, and all the others receive data via props.
-Redux and Context were unnecessary based on the scope of the project, and would really only add unnecessary complexity at the moment rather than serve as helpful tools.
+The frontend has only one stateful component `<App />`, and all the others receive data via props.
+Redux and Context were unnecessary based on the scope of the project, and would add complexity at the moment rather than serve as helpful tools.

 ----
 ### Future Considerations